Nassim-Saboundji/ShyStudent/README.md

 - After creating an account, teachers can create rooms specific to the course they teach and recieve questions.
 - After creating an account, students can ask questions in rooms and upvote other students questions.
+- Questions are ranked by upvotes, the more the upvotes the more the question is likely to be quickly seen by the teacher.
+- Once the teacher has responded to a question he can add a checkmark next to it so other students can know that the question was addressed in class already.